emb-riscv/specs-markdown/device-control-block.md

 by the write to `hartid`.
 It must have enough bits to represent any interrupt priority.

-Warning: The key mechanism has sychronization problems in case multiple harts access it simultaneously.
+Warning: The key mechanism has synchronisation problems in case multiple harts access it simultaneously.
 Implementations can choose to allow access only from hart 0.

 ## RISC-V compatibility CSRs